haitisafety/haitisafety-web/README.md

-HaitiSafety
+HaitiSafety is:
-Building the world's most trusted real-time safety, travel, and community Intelligence platform for Haiti.
+"Building the world's most trusted real-time safety, travel, and community Intelligence platform for Haiti."

  - haitisafety-web